 Crusts: officially denoted as “the tough outer layer, a hardened layer or coating, or a deposit on layer of something soft” followed by the listing of several synonyms that include but are not limited to: covering, layer, coating, cover, coat, sheet, thickness, film, skin…etc.

-A crust indeed is the essential to every pie, creme brulee, or bread.
+But, what does this have to do with ‘the crusts of life’?
+Well, crusts in general, no matter how they differ in appearance or function seem to be the essential to every pie, creme brulee, or bread.
 It’s the definition of a light layer of ice, the opening of a volcano , and perhaps it defines the many layers we use to protect our inner self.

 Food and life are intertwined.
 Food resembles emotion, passion, moods, the future, and sustainability.
 All the things that we struggle to achieve balance in our own lives.
 The start of a recipe is similar to the start of life.
 We take a few key ingredients, heat it up just right, and poof, out comes life!
 It’s so similar, yet so different.